Exhibitions

 Read on to find out what you'll be able to discover on your next visit - or if you've seen it all already, skip ahead to our Future Exhibitions, or explore more online with our immersive Virtual Exhibitions!

-Please note that this exhibition is on the upper floor of the building.
-Our stairlift is currently out of order, so this is only accessible to those able to climb two flights of stairs.
-We're very sorry for any disappointment this may cause.
-We hope you will still enjoy listening to the podcast - you can find it through our Podcast page.
+Please note that this exhibition is displayed on the upper floor of the City Museum.
+We are still awaiting a replacement for our stairlift, so this is only accessible to those able to climb two flights of stairs.
+We're sorry for any dissapoinment.
+This is a travelling exhibition so it will be available at other venues after its run at the City Museum.

 Our Future Coast